ssui07/Data-2020-Midterm-Group-8/README.md

 #### Conclusions & Implications

 ### Final Model for Household Median Income Prediction
 Comparing the prediction accuracies, the *Best Subset Regression* model stands out as the best model.
+In order to increase the R-sqaured,we take the log of the household median income as the explained varible.

 ### Final Model for Income per Capita Prediction
 In this case, the *Best Subset Regression* model still yields the best accuracy.
+We transformed the income per capita into the log form.

 ### Conclusion for the Household Median Income Prediction
+The best

 ### Conclusion for the Income per Capita Prediction Model